-The UV inkjet printer heads are mounted on a gantry that moves along the X and Y axis (length and breadth) of the table.
-When you need to print upon an object, you simply place it on the print-bed / vacuum table.
+The UV inkjet printing heads are mounted on a gantry that moves along the X and Y axis (length and breadth) of the table.
+So when you need to print upon an object, you simply place it on the print-bed / vacuum table.

 Once the printing starts, the gantry moves the print mechanism in the directions of left/right and up / down.
 The print heads fitted in the gantry, cover the entire area on the print bed.
 Ink is fired on any object placed on the bed and the same gets printed upon.

 UV inks as the name suggests getting cured by ultraviolet rays.
 These inks are sprayed in a liquid form on the print surface.
 An ultraviolet lamp then passes over the inks and solidifies them in place.

-All other printers have inks which are compatible with only certain kinds of media.
+All other printers have inks that are compatible with only certain kinds of media.
 For example, inkjet inks require coated papers to reproduce high-resolution images.
 Laser toner cannot adhere well to rough and textured papers.

-But UV printer inks are unique in the sense that they are media independent.
+But UV printing inks are unique in the sense that they are media independent.
 These inks can be applied to smooth surfaces like plastic or rough surfaces like wood.
 You can use them to print on stone, ceramics, marble, glass, acrylic, etc. As long as the UV lamps cure the inks properly, they solidify and faithfully stick to just about any rigid surface.